Human Resources and Health Systems Strengthening

-Many developing countries lack adequate numbers of trained health cadres and/or personnel of a sufficient quality.
-Adequate human resources are part of wider issues related to health systems strengthening and policy making and call for approaches comprising transparent and accountable governance at national and local levels.
+Adequate human resources and health financing are part of wider issues related to health systems strengthening and policy making and call for approaches comprising transparency, accountability and governance at national and local levels.
+I have experience in facilitating District-level decision-makers and local health committees in improving access and equity as well as in leveraging domestic financing.
 In addition, improvements in service delivery and quality also require the strengthening of health information systems.
-These need to include robust data-for-decision-making processes which inform both staffing and commodity needs and improve access and equity.
-I am particularly interested in m-Health approaches to routine data collection and use and in the integration of routine monitoring into national systems such as DHIS2.
+I am particularly interested in m-Health approaches to routine data collection (via national systems such as DHIS2) and in the use of data for supervision, quality assurance and resource allocation.

 - December 2017 - Management Sciences for Health: Design of evaluation framework for roll-out of the Leadership, Management and Governance programme in 9 regions of Côte d'Ivoire.